This easy recipe for Philly cheesesteak stuffed peppers is a low carb family favorite. Ground beef keeps the stuffed peppers moist and delicious.

 - 1 tbsp olive oil

 - salt and pepper to season

-- Cut tops off of the peppers and remove remaining seeds and pithy ribs.
-Place in a microwave safe baking dish, cover with plastic wrap and cook for 3-4 minutes depending on your microwave.
-Remove covering and using tongs, pour out any accumulated water from the peppers.
+- Cut tops off of the peppers and remove remaining seeds pith.
+Place in a microwave safe baking dish, cover with cling film and cook for 3-4 minutes, depending on your microwave.
+Remove film and using tongs, pour out any accumulated water from the peppers.